-- Comply fully with all statutory legislation, including codes of pracitice and regulations - Prevent pollution to land, air and water - Bring the Environmental Policy Statement to the attention of all employees - Reduce energy and water use - Minimise waste and increase recycling as part of waste management procedures - Identify and manage environmental risks and hazards - Involve all customers, partners, clients, suppliers and sub-contractors in implementing these objectives - Promote purchasing that is environmentally responsible - Only engage contractors able to demonstrate due regard for environmental performance - Improve environmental efficiency of transport and travel - Establish targets to monitor and measure environmental performance. - Eliminate risks to the environment through selection and design of buildings, facilities, equipment and processes.
-Where risks cannot be eliminated they will be controlled through the hiererachy of control, with physical controls before safe systems of work and PPE
+- Comply fully with all statutory legislation, including codes of pracitice and regulations. - Prevent pollution to land, air and water. - Bring the Environmental Policy Statement to the attention of all employees. - Reduce energy and water use.

+- Minimise waste and increase recycling as part of waste management procedures. - Identify and manage environmental risks and hazards. - Involve all customers, partners, clients, suppliers and sub-contractors in implementing these objectives. - Promote purchasing that is environmentally responsible. - Month and the second se - Improve environmental efficiency of transport and travel. - be Establish targets to monitor and measure environmental performance. - Eliminate risks to the environment through selection and design of buidings, facilities, equipment and processes.
+Where risks cannot be eliminated they will be controlled through the hiererachy of control, with physical controls before safe systems of work and PPE.